 Indeed, she totally dominated the women’s downhill circuit in 2008, winning the World Cup overall and taking World Championship gold.
 On her way to the World Cup, overall she took four World Cup wins, and only missed out on a top two finish at one race, in Fort William.

-Unfortunately, Rachel was involved in a road accident during pre-season training and took time out to recover.
+Unfortunately, Rachel was involved in a road accident during pre-season training and took time out to recover, missing the entire 2009 season.
 However, she returned and proved she was worthy of world titles after taking an impressive number of victories in 2010 to leave her in seventh place overall in the UCI Women's Elite downhill ranking.

 2011 saw improvement to fourth overall and 1,365 points, only a slender 21 points behind third-placed Frenchwoman Myriam Nicole, with victory in her home race at Fort William and in the final event of the season at Windham on the way.

 In the last few years, Rachel has done nothing but go from strength to strength.
 Since 2012, she has taken UCI Mountain Bike World Cup Champion titles and a first place in the British National Mountain Biking Championships, a feat that she repeated a year later.

 In 2013, five years after she took both major world titles, she repeated her feat: “When you are young titles almost happen more easily, this year means even more to me because of the hard graft that I’ve put in to get here.”

 Rachel continues to dominate the world’s podiums, proving that she is arguably the best female Downhill Mountain Biker on the planet!Read more